juanpablocap/juanpablocap/README.md

-- 👋 Hi, I’m @juanpablocap
+- 👋 Hi, my name is Juan Pablo, I am a Full Stack developer - MERN Stack
-- 👀 I’m interested in Web and Mobile developement with React
+- 👀 I’m interested in Web and Mobile developement with React.
-- 🌱 I’m currently learning React & MongoDB
+- 🌱 I’m currently learning React Native & Python.
 - 💞️ I’m looking to collaborate on any project with these technologys
 - 📫 How to reach me: by email